 - Documentation (hopefully!)

-- This includes instructions about how to set up or use the software, as well as guidelines for how to contribute, along with any additional pieces of information someone would want to know about the project.
+- The documentation usually includes instructions about how to set up or use the software.
+Plus guidelines for how to contribute.

-- Issues - These could be feature requests or bug reports.
-Project maintainers use issues to keep track of the work that needs to be done.
+- The issues could be feature requests or bug reports.
+Project maintainers use them to keep track of the work that needs completion.

 A project can have anywhere from one to a few thousand different people involved in maintaining and improving it.
-Contributors often use a version control system, called Git, to interact with the project.
-Git helps many people work on the project at the same time, without overwriting each other’s changes.
+Contributors often use a version control system called Git to interact with the project.
+Git helps many people work on the project simultaneously without overwriting each other’s changes.

 I would recommend checking out Digital Ocean’s Introduction to Open Source guide if you are interested in learning more.

-It was fun to meet and interact with the local development community over the course of the hack nights this month.
-Since Hacktoberfest is a worldwide event, participants can work from anywhere they would like to, but it’s still fun to congregate.
-For many hack night attendees, this was their first time contributing to open source, so it was a great opportunity to help each other out.
-Most of the nights were spent helping each other find projects, and learning about git.
+It was fun to meet and interact with the local development community throughout the hack nights this month.
+Since Hacktoberfest is a worldwide event, participants can work from anywhere they would like to, but it's still fun to meet in person.
+The event, to many attendants, was their first time contributing to open source, so it was a great opportunity to help each other out.
+For most of our nights, we helped each other find projects and learned about git.

-I have participated in Hacktoberfest for a few years now, and it’s something I look forward to every October.
-It’s exciting to discover all of the different projects that are hosted on GitHub, and searching for projects that I want to contribute to feels like a treasure hunt.
+I have participated in Hacktoberfest for a few years now, and the event is something I look forward to every October.
+It’s always exciting to discover the different projects hosted on GitHub.
+Searching for new for projects to contribute to feels like a treasure hunt.
 It can be a challenge to find the “right” project, but it’s satisfying when it happens.
-Here are some things that I look for, or try to keep in mind when searching:
+Here are some things that I look at and keep in mind when searching:

 - What programming language(s) are used in the project?

-- Can I at least get the application to run on my machine?
+- Can I get the application to run on my machine?

 - Do I understand what the project is?

-- Are the project’s issues descriptive enough for me to be able to understand what the problem or requirements are?
+- Are the issues descriptive enough for me to understand what the problem or requirements are?

-- Have I had any experience with a similar issue, or is this a problem I am interested in solving?
+- Have I had any experience with the problem?
+Is it something I am interested in solving?

 This year, I was able to find and contribute to a web application called OpenPace.
 It allows runners to set goals and track their progress.
-This was a great find for me because I love running, but also the technology behind the app is something that I am excited about.
-I was able to add a small feature and fix a few bugs along the way.
+This was an exciting find for me because I love running and was excited about the technology behind the app.
+I was able to add a feature and fix a few bugs along the way.
 Check out the source code on GitHub!

-One hack night attendee shared some improvements that he was able to make to a baby carrying inventory management system, a project headed up by a group called Ruby for Good.
-He explained how he found the project on GitHub and decided to start out with some small changes so that he could get to know the codebase, then he was able to contribute more and more.
+One hack night attendee shared some improvements he made to a baby-carrying inventory management system, a project headed up by a group called Ruby for Good.
+He explained how he found the project on GitHuband decided to start with some small changes to get to know the codebase.
+He was then able to contribute more and more.

-That’s a great strategy when it comes to contributing to open source software.
+His approach is a great strategy when it comes to contributing to open source software.
 Even small changes have a lasting effect.
-Great software is almost always the result of many people working together, making small, iterative improvements.
+Great software is almost always the result of many people working together, making micro iterative improvements.

-As October and Hacktoberfest comes to an end, we want to give a huge thanks to all of our hack night attendees.
-We hope everyone who came was able to mingle with members of the community, learn something new, and get inspired about open source software.
-It’s true that this event is coming to a close, but coding will continue to happen.
-Big thanks to DigitalOcean and Dev for organizing this awesome event as well.
+As Hacktoberfest comes to an end, we want to give a huge thanks to all of our hack night attendees.
+We hope everyone who came mingled with our community, learned something new and was inspired to use open source software.
+This event is indeed coming to a close, but coding will continue to happen.
+Big thanks to DigitalOcean and Dev for organizing this awesome event.
 I’ll be looking forward to my t-shirt!